azat-co/practicalnode/chapter1/chapter1.md

 The more succinct code is `var = express(); require('./config/index.js')(app);`.

 The most common mistake when including modules is creating a wrong path to the file.
 For core Node.js modules, use the name without any path—for example, `require('name')`.
-The same goes for modules in the `node_modules` folder (more on this when we examine NPM later in the chapter).
+The same goes for modules in the `node_modules` folder (more on this when we examine npm later in the chapter).

 For all other files (i.e., not modules), use `.` with or without a file extension.
 An example follows: